Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron

-The purpose of ML-IAPs is to predict physical/chemical properties/processes in extended systems (dislocations, cracks, grain boundary) with quantum accuracy.
-The structure of these extended defects depends on a number of elementary properties, which should be predicted with sufficient accuracy.
-Here, we predict the lattice parameter ($a_0$), the vacancy formation energy ($E_{\rm v}$), the elastic constants ($C_{ij}$), the surface energies ($\gamma_{\rm s}$) and the unstable stacking fault energies ($\gamma_{\rm us}$), and plot the results in Fig. \ref{fig:basics_predictios}.
-All the calculations are performed in the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \cite{plimpton1995fast} using the workflow made publicly available in \cite{pot_test}.
-These physical properties are related to fracture and dislocation properties according to Griffith \cite{Griffith} and Rice \cite{RICE1992239} theories.
+The purpose of ML-IAPs is to predict physical/chemical properties/processes in extended systems (that include defects such as dislocations, cracks, grain boundaries) with quantum accuracy.
+The atomistic structure and the mobility of these extended defects depend on a number of elementary properties, which should be predicted with sufficient accuracy by ML-IAPs.
+Here, we predict the lattice parameter ($a_0$), the vacancy formation energy ($E_{\rm v}$), the elastic constants ($C_{ij}$), the surface energies of low-index planes ($\gamma_{\rm s}$) and the unstable stacking fault energies associated with active slip planes in bcc crystals ($\gamma_{\rm us}$).
+These physical properties are related to either dislocation (see Hirth and Lothe \cite{hirth1983theory}]) or fracture properties (see Griffith \cite{Griffith} and Rice \cite{RICE1992239} theories).